Dispersik-com/Dispersik-com/README.md

--Name: Volodymyr Mykhailov
+Hi, my name is Volodymyr Mykhailov;

-Profession: Python Developer
+- Profession: Python Developer;
-Email: harvel.bk@gmail.com
+- Email: harvel.bk@gmail.com;
-Location: Ukraine, Mykolaiv
+- Location: Ukraine, Mykolaiv.

 Brief Description:
 Python Developer with experience in software development for telecommunications equipment.
 Experienced in backend development.
 Interested in machine learning and proficient in PyTorch and scikit-learn frameworks.